-What are the prerequisites
+What are the prerequisites for an Intune Copilot

 - A license for Microsoft Copilot Studio (or an existing Power Virtual Agents license).